-3. Policy Compliance, Monitoring and Review
+4. Policy Compliance, Monitoring and Review

-- St. Augustine of Canterbury Catholic Primary School will review this policy at least annually.
-The policy will be revised following any national or local policy updates, any significant national events, local child protection concerns and/or any changes to our procedures. - The Governing Body has strategic leadership responsibility for St. Augustine of Canterbury safeguarding arrangements and must ensure that the school complies with their duties under legislation.
+- St Michael's School will review this policy at least annually.
+The policy will be revised following any national or local policy updates, any significant national events, local child protection concerns and/or any changes to our procedures. - The Governing Body has strategic leadership responsibility for safeguarding arrangements and must ensure that St Michael's School complies with their duties under legislation.
 The governing body musty ensure policies, procedures and training in their schools or colleges are effective and comply with the law at all times - The Designated Safeguarding Leads / Headteacher will ensure regular reporting on safeguarding activity and systems in school to the Governing Body.
 The Governing Body will not receive details of individual student situations or identifying features of families as part of their oversight. - This policy is available on our school website and is available on request from the school office.
 We also inform parents and carers about this policy when their children join our school and through our school newsletter.

-4. Key Responsibilities
+5. Key Responsibilities

-• The Governing Body, Proprietor and staff have read, understood and will follow Keeping Children Safe in Education 2021.
+The Governing Body, Proprietor and staff have read, understood and will follow Keeping Children Safe in Education 2021.
 The governing body/proprietor and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation.

-- St. Augustine of Canterbury has a nominated governor for safeguarding, Karen McIntyre.
-Karen McIntyre will take the lead role in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - Governing bodies should ensure they facilitate a whole school approach to safeguarding.
+- St Michael's School has a nominated governor for safeguarding, Daniel Coleman will take the lead role in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - Governing bodies should ensure they facilitate a whole school approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - The Governing Body, Headteacher and Leadership Team will ensure that the DSL and Deputies are suitably supported in their role and has the appropriate status, authority, funding, resources, and training and is assured that the DSL understands they have the responsibility in leading safeguarding and child protection across the school.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - The Governing Body, Headteacher and Leadership Team will ensure that the DSL is suitably supported in their role and has the appropriate status, authority, funding, resources, and training and is assured that the DSL understands they have the responsibility in leading safeguarding and child protection across the school.

-5. Designated Safeguarding Lead (DSL)
+6. Designated Safeguarding Lead (DSL)

-- The Designated Safeguarding lead will carry out their roles in accordance with Keeping Children Safe in Education 2021. - The school has appointed Louise Prestidge as the Designated Safeguarding Lead (DSL) she is the Headteacher and member of the senior leadership team.
-The DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school. - St. Augustine of Canterbury Catholic Primary School has appointed Deputy DSLs who will have delegated responsibilities and act in the DSLs absence. - Claire Burns, Deputy Headteacher and Online Safety Lead - Angela Liggins, SENCO and Early Help Lead - Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The Designated Safeguarding Lead and any deputies will undergo appropriate training to provide them with the knowledge and skills required to carry out their role. - The headteacher will be kept informed of any significant issues by the DSL Deputies. - The DSL and any deputy DSL's training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods (e-bulletins, conferences, local meetings, other training etc.) at regular intervals and at least annually, to keep up with any developments relevant to their role.
+- The Designated Safeguarding lead will carry out their roles in accordance with Keeping Children Safe in Education 2021. - The school has appointed Katharine Sexton as the Designated Safeguarding Lead (DSL) they are a member of the senior leadership team.
+The DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school. - St Michael's School has appointed Deputy DSLs who will have delegated responsibilities and act in the DSLs absence. - Mrs Ann Fredericks Pastoral Support Lead - Miss Rebecca Smart Deputy Head - Miss Vicky Daniels SENco - Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The Designated Safeguarding Lead and any deputies will undergo appropriate training to provide them with the knowledge and skills required to carry out their role. - The DSL and any deputy DSL's training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods (e-bulletins, conferences, local meetings, other training etc.) at regular intervals and at least annually, to keep up with any developments relevant to their role.

-• It is the role of the DSL to:
+It is the role of the DSL to: